madame-president/krp-research-articles/articles/retrieving_historical_transaction_data_using_mempool.md

 ### Details

-The functions `get_transactions` and `get_price` are part of a much larger repository, but they serve as a framework reference.
+The functions `get_transactions` and `get_price` are part of a much larger repository, but they serve as reference.